cellplatform/platform-0.2.0/README.md

 **Note:** the system currently uses [`node.js`](https://nodejs.org/) for build-chain bootstrapping only.
 Once the Typescript compiler and ESM module bundler is bootstrapped into existence, the dependency on `node.js` falls away, or put another way, `node.js` is not a primary dependency.
+In particular a loose coupling is strongly retained around any one particular "user interface rendering library" as distinct to pure functional "logic" libraries, as tend towards the most valatility over time.
+This is expressed within the `/system` and `/system.ui` folder structure (and its sub-folder structure isolating and nameing the core UI rendering technology of the libraries contained within.

 #### Evolution Strategy